CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/data-imputation.rst

 For this particular example we will be using MARS.
 Once the response surface is selected, click the **Validate RS** button.
-A response surface validation plot will be generated and also an informative message window will pop up telling the user to confirm if the response surface satisfy their needs or to select a different response surface and validate again if it doesn't.
+A response surface validation plot will be generated and also an informative message window will pop up telling the user to confirm if the response surface satisfies their needs or to select a different response surface and validate again if it doesn't.

 .. figure:: figs/03_dataImputation_RSValidationPlot_MARS.png